vmchale/ats-format/README.md

 <img alt="Screenshot of sample results" src=https://github.com/vmchale/ats-format/raw/master/atsfmt2.png>

 This is a code formatter for [ATS](http://www.ats-lang.org/).
-It is a work-in-progress, but it can handle a subset of the language already.
+It is a work-in-progress, but it can handle a good portion of the language already.

 If you find something that's not listed in `TODO.md` feel free to open an issue.
 Code samples that were formatted into something ugly are also welcome.